Lab 1: Wav Files

 WavFile.toString()method to determine appropriate values to pass the multi-argument

 WavFileconstructor.
-Here are some additional .wav files for those interested.
+There are some additional .wav files in the

 - To generate a tone at a given frequency you should generate a sine wave with values between -1.0 and 1.0 at the specified frequency.
 The formula to use for this is sin(2pi x i x (freq/sampleRate)).
 Where